-Drive moderately during the first 500 miles (800 km).
+Drive moderately during the first 300 miles (500 km).
 After the initial 60 miles (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.

 While cruising, brief full-throttle acceleration within the limits of local traffic laws contributes to a good break-in.
 Wide-open throttle acceleration in low gear can be detrimental and should be avoided.
-Trailer tow is not recommended during break in period.

 The engine oil installed in the engine at the factory is a high-quality energy conserving type lubricant.
 Oil changes should be consistent with anticipated climate conditions under which vehicle operations will occur.
-For the recommended viscosity and quality grades, refer to

-"Maintenance Procedures" in "Maintaining Your Vehicle".
-NON-DETERGENT OR STRAIGHT MINERAL OILS MUST NEVER BE USED.
+For the recommended viscosity and quality grades, refer to "Maintenance Procedures" in "Maintaining Your Vehicle".